-The Purple Original mattress is topped with the Smart Grid, which is shaped like a waffle and has the soft, cooling feel of gel.
+The Purple Original mattress is topped with the GelFlex™ Grid, which is shaped like a waffle and has the soft, cooling feel of gel.
 It’s designed to evenly distribute your body weight and provide superior pressure relief.
-Beneath the Smart Grid, a layer of soft comfort foam is both responsive and cushioning.
-A final layer of high density polyfoam keeps the mattress durable and stable for years, and an extra stretchy mattress cover allows you to sink into the mattress surface.
+Beneath the GelFlex™ Grid, a layer of soft comfort foam is both responsive and cushioning.
+A final layer of high-density polyfoam keeps the mattress durable and stable for years, and an extra stretchy mattress cover allows you to sink into the mattress surface.

-The Helix Midnight and Purple Original mattress have similar price points, and the Purple is never more than $150 more than the Midnight.
-Additionally, Purple offers financing through Affirm and SplitIt, and Helix offers financing through Klarna and Katapult for orders $499-$2,400.
+The Helix Midnight and Purple Original mattress have similar price points, and the Purple is never more than $250 more than the Midnight.
+Additionally, Purple offers financing through Affirm and SplitIt, and Helix offers financing through Klarna and Katapult for orders costing $499-$2,400.

-The Birch and Purple Hybrid mattresses are quite different, despite both being medium firm mattresses (7/10 on the firmness scale).
-For starters, the Birch is constructed with all-natural materials, such as wool, latex, and organic cotton, while the Purple Hybrid is made with the hyper elastic polymer Smart Grid and polyfoam.
+The Birch Natural and Purple Hybrid mattresses are quite different, despite both being medium-firm mattresses (7/10 on the firmness scale).
+For starters, the Birch is constructed with all-natural materials, such as wool, latex, and organic cotton, while the Purple Hybrid is made with the hyper-elastic polymer GelFlex™ Grid and polyfoam.
 The Purple sleeps decidedly cooler than the Birch, but the Birch provides slightly better motion isolation.